Nitishkumar8521/Nitishkumar8521/README.md

- 🌱 Presently I am pursuing B.Tech from Nalanda College of Engineering in Computer Science and Engineering  branch
+ 🌱 Completed B.Tech in Computer Science and Engineering.
+Also enrolled in the Full Stack Web Development

- 🌱 and parallelly I have enroll in prepleaf by MASAI for full stack web development.
+ 🌱 program by PrepLeaf (by Masai School) to enhance practical development skills.

  </div>